 Maruti S-cross facelift

-The refreshed S-cross earlier showcased at the Paris motor show will come to our market later this year.
+The refreshed S-cross earlier showcased at the Paris motor show will come to our market around the festive season later this year.
 Suzuki has updated the nose of the car heavily to make it look more SUV-like.
 The grille is more upright and larger and comes with chrome inlays.
 The headlamps are restyled and feature black inserts.
 The ‘toothy’ chin is now much more aggressive as well.
 To complete the look, the car gets a new bonnet.
 On the inside, the cabin gets new upholstery and minor equipment upgrades.
 Maruti will continue to sell the S-cross in India with the same 1.3- and 1.6-litre diesel engines, but once the facelift is here, the updated 111hp Boosterjet engine is also likely to join the line-up.
 There’s likely to be a CVT automatic in the mix as well.

 Engine: 1.0 P, 1.3 D, 1.6 D

 Also read: Maruti S-Cross facelift India launch around Diwali